-Grants play an important role in advancing Utica College’s mission and educational priorities.
-The Grants Office oversees all activity related to grant-seeking at the College.
+Grants play an important role in advancing Utica University’s mission and educational priorities.
+The Grants Office oversees all activity related to grant-seeking at the University.

 The Grants Office can assist with: